avignal5/PacificBee/DepthInsDelChrs2and10/DepthInsDelChrs2and10_paper.md

 ```

 # Sequencing depth in samples at two indels
+## Two nuclear mitochondrial DNA (NUMT) were selected, from another study (unpublished)
 * One NUMT present in AMelMel and absent in HAv3
 * One NUMT absent in AMelMel and present in HAv3
-* variants.vcf : insertions, deletions, inversions detected by alignment of AMelMel and HAv3 with minimap and SVIM
+* In both cases, the largest possible NUMT was selected (see below)

 ## Import table of insertions and deletions
-* variants.vcf : insertions, deletions, inversions detected by alignment of AMelMel and HAv3 with minimap and SVIM
+* variants.vcf : ocontains insertions, deletions, inversions detected by alignment of AMelMel and HAv3 with minimap and structural variant detection with SVIM
-* see minimap2, SVIM-asm, graphtyper2 in AMelMel_4_Structural_Variant_detection.md
+* see minimap2, SVIM-asm, graphtyper2 in markdown file on GitHub: AMelMel_4_Structural_Variant_detection.md

 ## Extraction of relevant information from variants.vcf